rehive/docs-portal/content/platform/usage/events.md

 The platform has a collection of internal events that can be configured to trigger webhooks.

-Webhooks should always be created with a secure `secret` key.
-The secret is sent in the Authorization header of the webhook request.
+When adding webhooks they should always be created with a secure `secret` key that only you and Rehive know about.
+We recommend a randomly generated string with a minimum of 32 charcters.
+The secret is sent in the `Authorization` header of the webhook HTTP request.
 When receiving webhooks the `secret` should always be validated to ensure the webhook originated from the platform.
-Additionally, platform webhooks will always originate from the following IP: **34.91.230.165**.
-This IP can be used to further validate that a webhook event originated from Rehive.
+Additionally, platform webhooks will always originate from the IP **34.91.230.165**.
+Finally, please ensure that your production webhook endpoints are always HTTPS (secured with SSL).

-The platform expects a `200 OK` HTTP response when webhooks are called.
+The platform expects a `200`, `201`, `202` HTTP response when a request is made to the webhook `url`.
 If a 200 response is not returned, the platform will retry the webhook up to 7 times with a gradually increasing delay between each retry.

 Every webhook includes a body containing a JSON object.